practicald2t/hackathon/README.md

 #### Data files
 In the `data` folder, you can find pre-downloaded files for various locations.

-TODO details
+You can use these for development and testing.
+However, feel free to also download the data for the locations of your choice.

 ### ☀️ Subtask #1: Generate the current weather description
 The task is to generate a **description of the current weather** in the city(-ies) of your choice.